Staycations are a great way to entertain yourself and your family without spending much — or any — money.

 How to Make a Staycation Feel Like a Real Vacation

 We all need to get away sometimes, but it’s not always practical.
 Maybe you just don’t have enough time off of work.
 Maybe you have other responsibilities close to home.
+Maybe your plans have changed due to the pandemic.
 Or, maybe a vacation just isn’t in the budget this year.

 But having a great time with your family doesn’t always mean you have to travel to some far-flung destination: Enter the staycation!

 Different people can have different ideas about what a staycation involves.
 Some might insist it means not even leaving your home or yard.
 Others will say it could involve a night or two away from home, but in your own town or the closest decent-size city.

 We think either of those works — anything goes as long as traveling a considerable distance isn’t involved.

 With that in mind, here are Team Clark’s favorite staycation ideas — including some recommendations from you on Facebook!

 In order to have a successful staycation, you need to feel like you’re getting away from your normal routine but also staying within your budget.
 Ideally, you’re planning something out of the ordinary for yourself and whoever is joining you that costs nothing or very little to pull off.
 You know what’s absolutely free?
 Creativity!